chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 ### Offset-based Pagination
 ---
 Using **offset-based** pagination, requests should specify the **number of records to skip** in the database (a.k.a. the offset) and the **number of additional records to fetch**.
 The number of records after the offset is often called the **count or limit**.
 Offset-based pagination is often easy to implement, while providing end users the ability to jump between specific pages.
+This makes the method great for scenarios where the user needs to jump between pages or potential know the total number of possible results (e.g. in search functionality).

 <p align="center">
   <img width="440" height="110" src="https://github.com/chaunceyau/prisma2-nexus-pagination-example/blob/master/offset-based-example.png" alt="Offset-based Pagination Example">